Asian markets lower amid China, Afghanistan unease

 Wall Street's benchmark S&P 500 hit a new high despite rising U.S. coronavirus infections.

-Landlocked Afghanistan's economy is tiny, but other governments were caught off guard by the speed of the collapse of its government.
+Landlocked Afghanistan's economy is tiny, but other governments were caught off guard by the speed of the collapse of its U.S.-allied leadership.
 Thousands of people tried to flee the country after the Taliban seized the capital, Kabul.

 Markets also were digesting news that Chinese factory output, consumer spending and investment grew slower in July than expected.
 The government blamed flooding in central China and controls on travel and business to fight outbreaks of the coronavirus's delta variant.